-The battle cry is heard around the world championing women for positions of leadership, however, some would say that women themselves put up the barriers that keep them from advancing.
+The battle cry is heard around the world championing women for positions of leadership, however, research shows that women themselves can add to barriers that keep them from advancing.

 The challenges we face as professional business women have evolved over the years but there are still some unique obstacles that we face.
 Here are just a few of the challenges facing women leaders today:

 Time.
 No matter how hard we try, there are still just 24 hours in a day and yet the demands we have on those limited number of hours continue to grow.
 Unless we find a way to effectively prioritize, our time can be eaten up by tasks that could easily be delegated or postponed until a later time.
 When we consider our resources, we must understand that time is our most valuable asset and therefore, we must treat it as a finite, precious gift.
 Giving your time should be viewed as a gift and treated as such – not just something you can throw away thinking you will get back later.
 Once it is gone…it is gone.

 Priorities.
 We must effectively manage all the things we are responsible for outside of work.
 Along with our precious, finite time, is understanding how we manage the hours in the day.
 It has been said that you should delegate all but your genius.
 Therefore, if possible, find someone to run basic errands, clean your home, prepare meals so that you can use your time for your family, your charities and yourself.